 - In July 2004, local recommendations and guidelines for the diagnosis and management of osteoporosis were made by the King Faisal Specialist Hospital and Research Center (KFSHRC).
-These were later updated in 2011. - Proceeding from the MoH's keen interest in raising health awareness, and in an endeavor to overcome the silent disease, a National Osteoporosis Awareness Campaign under the name "Immunize Your Bones!" was launched on the World Osteoporosis Day, 2006.
+These were later updated in 2011.27 - Proceeding from the MoH's keen interest in raising health awareness, and in an endeavor to overcome the silent disease, a National Osteoporosis Awareness Campaign under the name "Immunize Your Bones!" was launched on the World Osteoporosis Day, 2006.
 It was projected to last for 6 months to target the Saudi population, mostly women.
-Information that was given during the campaign related to risks of the disease, importance of getting screened, its treatment and most importantly, its prevention. - To further create awareness of osteoporosis in KSA, the society "Osteo-Club", under SoS held scientific activities in 2010 in the format of presentations and discussions in Riyadh.
+Information that was given during the campaign related to risks of the disease, importance of getting screened, its treatment and most importantly, its prevention.28 - To further create awareness of osteoporosis in KSA, the society "Osteo-Club", under SoS held scientific activities in 2010 in the format of presentations and discussions in Riyadh.
 The topics of discussion ranged from epidemiology of osteoporosis to its treatment.
-In addition, workshops funded by the SoS entitled "Bone Builders" and "Osteo-Strong" were designed to reach different parts of the Kingdom. - In the same year, several bone health experts from KSA participated in an Osteoporosis prevention awareness event held at a private hospital in Riyadh.
+In addition, workshops funded by the SoS entitled "Bone Builders" and "Osteo-Strong" were designed to reach different parts of the Kingdom.27 - In the same year, several bone health experts from KSA participated in an Osteoporosis prevention awareness event held at a private hospital in Riyadh.
 The event was held with the support of a private fast-moving consumer goods company.
-The event aimed at promoting awareness of the importance of preventing Osteoporosis through a combination of healthy nutrition, physical activity and a generally balanced lifestyle. - 2011 was a year that saw many activities from the SoS.
-It signed an agreement with Prince Miteb Chair for Biomarkers Research on Osteoporosis (PMCO) at King Saud University in Riyadh.
+The event aimed at promoting awareness of the importance of preventing Osteoporosis through a combination of healthy nutrition, physical activity and a generally balanced lifestyle.29 - 2011 was a year that saw many activities from the SoS, to signed an agreement with Prince Miteb Chair for Biomarkers Research on Osteoporosis (PMCO) at King Saud University in Riyadh.
 The agreement covered various aspects of collaboration like sharing symposia, workshops, seminars, various research projects, public and professional education.
-In addition, it published its first bulletin on osteoporosis to provide education and updates to the doctors. - In 2011, local recommendations and guidelines for the diagnosis and management of osteoporosis (from 2004) were updated by the Working Group of KFSHRC.
+In addition, it published its first bulletin on osteoporosis to provide education and updates to the doctors.30 - In 2011, local recommendations and guidelines for the diagnosis and management of osteoporosis (from 2004) were updated by the Working Group of KFSHRC.27

 - 2012 saw the first international osteoporosis symposium held in KSA and an osteoporosis workshop in Jeddah, both held by the SoS.
-Additionally, it signed a collaboration agreement with King Saud University (KSU) to advance osteoporosis research. - 2015 saw a major step taken by the SoS: Guidelines for medical professionals in KSA regarding osteoporosis were published, with the help of a panel of 14 local experts in osteoporosis who assembled to provide consensus based on the strength of evidence and expert opinions on osteoporosis treatment.
-In the following year, a third international conference on osteoporosis was held by SoS in Jeddah, featuring international speakers. - In 2017, the National Guard Minister signed a Memorandum of Understanding (MoU) with PMCO at KSU for collaboration in osteoporosis research advancement.
-Prince Miteb was also informed about PMCO's participation in the recently concluded World Congress on Osteoporosis and Osteoarthritis (WCO) in Florence, Italy.
+Additionally, it signed a collaboration agreement with King Saud University (KSU) to advance osteoporosis research.31 - 2015 saw a major step taken by the SoS: Guidelines for medical professionals in KSA regarding osteoporosis were published, with the help of a panel of 14 local experts in osteoporosis who assembled to provide consensus based on the strength of evidence and expert opinions on osteoporosis treatment.32 In the following year, a third international conference on osteoporosis was held by SoS in Jeddah, featuring international speakers.